sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 ![Requests](../../images/dev-tools/performance-report/requests.png)

-All requests grouped by application with their time, status code, status text and size.
+All requests grouped by app with their time, status code, status text and size.

 #### Console Messages View

 ![Console Messages](../../images/dev-tools/performance-report/console-messages.png)

-A unified view of all console messages of all monitored applications.
-Start the Chrome Dev Tools from this tab (convenient for hidden applications).
+A unified view of all console messages of all monitored apps.
+Start the Chrome Dev Tools from this tab (convenient for hidden apps).

 #### Issues View